retrography/scanning/sg_ps.markdown

 ![04scnmd]({{ site.baseurl }}/public/images/04scnmd.png)

 5) Now select the whole strip of film you intend to scan.
-Do your best not to exclude the negative holder.
+Do your best not to include the negative holder.
 Now press the histogram button.

 ![05slcpre]({{ site.baseurl }}/public/images/05slcpre.png)